-1. Initial Screening: Once an application has been received, an initial administrative review will be conducted to determine compliance with requirements/completeness as set out in this FFO.
-Applications that pass this initial screening will be submitted for merit review.
-NOAA, in its sole discretion, may continue the review process for applications with non-substantive issues that can be easily rectified or cured.

-2. Merit Review: All qualifying applications will be evaluated and scored in accordance with the criteria and weights described in this solicitation by at least three independent peer reviewers through an independent mail-based review and/or by an panel review.
-Each reviewer will independently evaluate each application and provide an individual score.
+- 1. Initial Screening: An initial administrative review will be conducted on each application to assure that it is timely, responsive and complete, as set out in this FFO.
+NOAA, in its sole discretion, may continue the review process for applications with non-substantive issues that may be easily rectified or cured.
+Applications that meet minimum requirements will be forwarded for merit review. - 2.
+Merit Review: All qualifying applications will be evaluated and scored in accordance with the criteria and weights described in this solicitation by at least three independent peer reviewers with coastal resource management and/or land conservation experience, during a merit-based review and ranking process using an independent mail-based review and/or panel review.
+Each reviewer will independently evaluate each application and provide an individual score using the weighted evaluation criteria above.
+Proposal evaluations will be based exclusively on information included in the application.
 Both Federal and non-Federal experts may be used in this process.
-The merit review's ratings are used to produce a rank order of the applications.
 No consensus advice will be given by the reviewers.
-If a panel is convened, the panel will be comprised of subject-matter experts and may convene in person, by teleconference, video conference or other electronic means.
-Appropriate mechanisms will be established to avoid conflicts of interest during the application review process.
+If a panel is convened, the panel will be comprised of subject-matter experts and may convene in person, by teleconference, video conference or other electronic means, and discuss the applications based on the weighted evaluation criteria.
+Appropriate mechanisms will be implemented to avoid potential conflicts of interest during the application review process.
+If more than one non-Federal reviewer in involved, no consensus scoring will be used.
 Concurrently, CELCP program officers will also conduct a technical review of each application for eligibility of proposed costs and uses of the property, the results of which may be used for negotiation with applicants for projects recommended for funding.
 The program officers will neither vote nor score proposals as part of the independent peer review process.

-3. Selection: The competition manager will create a rank order based on the reviewer scores.
-No consensus advice will be given by the independent peer mail review or the review panel.
-The reviewers' ratings, along with panel review scores (if a panel is used) will be used to produce a rank order of the proposals.
-The competition manager will use reviewer comments, composite project scores, rank order and summary of the concerns (if any) identified through the mail and/or panel review process, along with information pertaining to selection factors (listed in Section C, below) to develop and present to the selecting official (the Assistant Administrator of the National Ocean Service, National Oceanic and Atmospheric Administration (or the Assistant Administrator's designee) a list of projects recommended for funding.
-The selecting official may recommend only partial funding or other modifications to objectives, work plan and budgets, based on reviewer feedback, or that the applicant provide supplemental information required by the agency prior to the award.
-NOAA may select all, some, or none of the applications, or part of any application, or ask applicants to work together.
-NOAA may defer applications to the future or reallocate funds to different funding categories to the extent authorized.
-When a selection decision has been made (whether an award or declination), anonymous copies of mail merit review comments or summaries of panel deliberations, can be made available to the applicant upon request.
+3. Selection: The competition manager will use the reviewers' ratings, along with panel review scores (if a panel is used) to produce an initial rank order of the proposals.
+The competition manager will use reviewer comments, composite project scores, rank order and summary of the concerns (if any) identified through the mail and/or panel review process, along with information pertaining to selection factors (listed in Section C, below) to develop and present to the selecting official (the Assistant Administrator of the National Ocean Service, National Oceanic and Atmospheric Administration (or the Assistant Administrator's designee) a list of projects and amounts recommended for funding.
+The selecting official (or his designee) may recommend partial funding or negotiating other modifications to objectives, work plan and budgets, or request that the applicant provide supplemental information required by the agency prior to the award.
+NOAA may select all, some, or none of the applications, or part of any application, or ask applicants to work together or combine projects, defer applications to the future, or reallocate funds to different funding categories to the extent authorized.
+The exact amount of funds to be awarded, the final scope of activities, the project duration, and other relevant application details will be determined in pre-award negotiations among the applicant, NOAA GMD, and Office for Coastal Management officials.
+Applicants should also note that modifications to projects may be necessary as a result of NOAA's efforts to comply with NEPA and other legislation.